+Bullet 8.
 Encourage housing linked/connected to the city's mobility system.

 Response: This project includes all of the elements of "live, work, and play" as identified in the General Plan.
 The proposed retail and office uses will provide employment and services to the surrounding community.
-The two R1-18 PRD residential lots along the south will remain as previously approved.
+The two R1-18 PRD residential lots along the south will remain as previously approved (amended development standards are proposed for the eastern lot).
 The established mobility framework will provide single car transportation alternatives through walking, bicycling, and public transit options.